-Parkinson’s disease is a progressive and degenerative brain disorder that affects an individual’s muscle movement.
-Due to the dying of specific brain cells, people with Parkinson's disease produce less dopamine.
-Dopamine is a vital chemical that transmits messages to the part of the brain responsible for movement.
-With insufficient dopamine movements become slower, and the symptoms of Parkinson’s disease become more pronounced.
+Due to the loss of specific brain cells, people with Parkinson’s disease produce less dopamine.
+Dopamine is a vital chemical that transmits messages to the part of the brain responsible for movement and is also important in the reward centers of the brain.
+Insufficient dopamine causes movements to be slower and may cause tremor.
+Over time, the symptoms of Parkinson’s disease slowly become more pronounced.

 Parkinson’s Disease Statistics

 - Parkinson’s disease generally affects individuals over age 60.